Ludo: Gameplay

 Each player rolls a die; the highest roller begins the game.
 Players alternate turns in a clockwise direction.
 To enter a token into play from its yard to its starting square, a player must roll a six.
 Players can draw a token from home every time they get a six unless home is empty or move a piece six times.
 The start box has two own tokens (is doubled).
 If the player has no tokens yet in play and rolls other than a six, the turn passes to the next player.

 Players must always move a token according to the die value rolled.
 Once players have one or more tokens in play, they select a token and move it forwards along the track the number of squares indicated by the die.
-If a token advances onto a spot occupied by opponent's token then the opposing token is returned to its respective home point.
-This forces the opponent to roll another six to take it out of their home and move it again.
-If a token advances onto a spot occupied by a token of the same colour, then they create something that is called a "block".
-If an opposing token lands on the same spot as the block, the advancing token is returned to its respective home point.
+If a token advances onto a space occupied by opponent's token then the opposing token is returned to its respective home point.
+(This requires the opponent to roll another six to return it to the starting space on the board.)
+If a token advances onto a space occupied by a token of the same colour, it is stacked on top to form a "block".
+If an opposing token lands on the same space as the block, the advancing token is returned to its respective home point.

 If the player cannot draw a token from home, rolling a six earns the player an additional or "bonus" roll in that turn.
 If the bonus roll results in a six again, the player earns again an additional bonus roll.
 (Note: "Should a player throw two sixes in succession, he is allowed a third throw.")
 If the third roll is also a six, the player may not move and the turn immediately passes to the next player.

-A player's home column squares are always safe, since no opponent may enter them.
-In the home column, a player cannot jump over; after one rotation is completed, the player must enter the home and roll the exact number needed to get each token onto the home triangle.
+A player's home column squares are always "safe", since no opponent may enter them.
+In the home column, a player must roll the exact number needed to get each token onto the home triangle.